 Green new world

 While the paper we use is from sustainable sources and we have introduced compostable bags, there is no getting away from the fact that the distribution of more than 9,000 magazines creates a considerable carbon footprint.
 We have made much of our green credentials, but – prior to lockdown – we often received emails from readers who asked to go digital only.
 Most said this was an attempt to go paper-free and reduce waste – one of the reasons we believe the appetite for print products is dwindling.
 Agencies are reducing their own printed output, with a number of operators, from APT Touring to Tui, having already started producing digital-only brochures.

 Occupied by refunds, travel agent readers have less time than ever, making the enjoy-it-over-a-cuppa trade print magazines potentially a thing of the past.
 Our own research shows that many agents continued to work from home even after the government (briefly) changed its advice to encourage workers to return to offices.
 As restrictions are reimposed over winter, this will continue to be the case.
 We say that it is not enough to send print copies of a magazine to empty offices while hoping to catch home-working readers with a digital offering that is little more than an afterthought.
 The new, interactive Cruise Adviser will be essential and enjoyable reading for travel agents that replicates the feel of a print product with a world of new possibilities.
 We can’t wait to share it with you.

-Cruise Adviser will be published 12 times a year on the first Wednesday of the month.
+Cruise Adviser will be published 12 times a year on the second Wednesday of the month.
 The November issue, the first in its new format and our 50th edition, is out on November 4.